JonathanCalderon/easy-cache-manager/README.md

 var ECM = require('easy-cache-manager');
 var EasyCacheManager = new ECM ('Memcached' [,<timeout>,<host>]);
 ```
-**Note**: If you do not provide a *timeout* parameter, the object will be in memory as long as the process is running.
+**Note**: If you do not provide a *timeout* parameter, the object will be in memory as long as the memcached process is running.
 Also, if you do not provide a *host* parameter, the default value is *localhost*.
 It is require to have installed memcached for the host given.

 ## Usage